andresporras3423/todo-list/README.md

 - The logic folder contains the functions to work with the data
 - The data folder contains the projects, to-dos, and the icons
 - The classes folder contains the todo class and project class
-- The project include jest tests for each method
+- The project includes Jest tests for each method

 # Build with